rcgsheffield/Sheffield_RCC_Docs/pilot/backup-restore.rst

 ---------------------------------------

 .. warning::
-    Data in your S3 buckets is backed up using object versioning.
+    Data in your S3 buckets is backed up using 'object versioning'.
 This feature is **NOT** automatically enabled for you at creation of a new bucket.
 This can be done in Ronin shortly after you create new object storage.

-Any changes to a file after its inital creation will form a new version, allowing you to browse through the old ones should you need to revert to an earlier point in time.
+Any changes to a file after its initial creation will form a new version, allowing you to browse through the old ones should you need to revert to an earlier point in time.

 .. hint::
     The best place to learn about versioning is via the AWS documentation on `versioning <https://docs.aws.amazon.com/AmazonS3/latest/userguide/versioning-workflows.html>`__ itself.

-    Or should you be using Cyberduck, their documentation on `versioning <https://docs.cyberduck.io/protocols/s3/#versions>`__ will help too.
+    Should you be using Cyberduck, their documentation on `versioning <https://docs.cyberduck.io/protocols/s3/#versions>`__ will help too.

 Versioning enables something of a self-service restore, more of a quasi-backup and not what we'd consider fool-proof.
 For that reason we also keep backups of your data in a vault not accessible to end-users.